Coherent Springer theory and the categorical Deligne-Langlands correspondence: Abstract

 \section{Abstract}

-Kazhdan and Lusztig identified the affine Hecke algebra $\Haff$ with an equivariant $K$-group of the Steinberg variety, and applied this to prove the the Deligne-Langlands conjecture, i.e., the local Langlands parametrization of irreducible representations with an Iwahori-fixed vector of reductive groups over nonarchimedean local fields.
-We apply techniques from derived algebraic geometry to pass from K-theory to Hochschild homology and thereby identify $\Haff$ with the endomorphisms of a coherent sheaf on the stack of unipotent Langlands parameters, the {\em coherent Springer sheaf}.
-As a result the derived category of $\Haff$-modules is realized as a full subcategory of coherent sheaves on this stack, confirming expectations from strong forms of the local Langlands correspondence (including recent conjectures of Hellmann and Zhu).
-We explain how this refines the more familiar description of representations, one central character at a time, in terms of categories of perverse sheaves (as previously observed in local Langlands over $\R$).
+Kazhdan and Lusztig identified the affine Hecke algebra $\mathcal{H}$ with an equivariant $K$-group of the Steinberg variety, and applied this to prove the Deligne-Langlands conjecture, i.e., the local Langlands parametrization of irreducible representations of reductive groups over nonarchimedean local fields $F$ with an Iwahori-fixed vector.
+We apply techniques from derived algebraic geometry to pass from $K$-theory to Hochschild homology and thereby identify $\mathcal{H}$ with the endomorphisms of a coherent sheaf on the stack of unipotent Langlands parameters, the \emph{coherent Springer sheaf}.
+As a result the derived category of $\mathcal{H}$-modules is realized as a full subcategory of coherent sheaves on this stack, confirming expectations from strong forms of the local Langlands correspondence (including recent conjectures of Fargues-Scholze, Hellmann and Zhu).

-In the case of the general linear group our result allows us to lift the local Langlands classification of irreducible representations to a categorical statement: we construct a full embedding of the derived category of smooth representations of $GL_n(K)$ into coherent sheaves on the stack of Langlands parameters.
+In the case of the general linear group our result allows us to lift the local Langlands classification of irreducible representations to a categorical statement: we construct a full embedding of the derived category of smooth representations of $\mathrm{GL}_n(F)$ into coherent sheaves on the stack of Langlands parameters.